 We have created quite a few test programs to help us learn about how the sensors, motors and camera work and react to the robot’s environment.
 The data we learn from our test program are transferred to the operational TeleOp and Autonomous programs (Tab 6).

-We have set up our robot with the following motors, attachment and sensors:
+We have set up our robot with the following motors, servos and sensors:

-Seven (7) drive motors, where the 4 Drive Motors have encoders for running autonomous, 2 to raise and lower the capture attachment and 1 to extend and retract the center lift mechanism.
+Five (5) drive motors, where the 4 Drive Motors have encoders for running autonomous, 1 to raise and lower the arm attachment.

 Six (6) servos: 1 to Dump the marker, 1 to turn the phone and 2 for the second level of the lift mechanism and 2 for the distance arms.

-Six (6) touch sensor which are used to determine the upper and lower limits of our attachments and used to stop the motors from moving when the limit has been reached.
+Two (2) touch sensor which are used to determine the upper and lower limits of our arm attachment.

 Thank you for reviewing our Engineering Notebook!